hrbird/100-days-of-code/log_week03.md

 - **weather_events/StormEvents_2022.csv**: Storm event data for 2022 in the United States.<br />
   ![img](/screenshots/016_tornadoes.jpg)

 **Thoughts:** Getting more familiar with both tkinter and pandas.
 The pomodoro project was an exercise from the Udemy class, but the tornado project was something I came up with, just out of curiosity.
-I might see if I can add more years to it tomorrow.
+I might see if I can play with this more tomorrow.

 -----

 ## Day 15.
 Tkinter Widgets and Grid Layout
-### January 26, 2023 (Week 3)
+### January 26, 2023

 **Today's Progress**:
 - "100 Days of Python" Udemy class: completed day 27.